San Jose California downtown skyline at night with dome building and city lights

 metal Roofing

-Excellent heat reflection and durability; best for wildfire-prone areas
+Excellent heat reflection and durability; well suited to wildfire-prone areas

 clay Tile